FidelusAleksander/ghcertified/content/questions/advanced_security/question-103.md

 ---
 archetype: "questions"
 title: "Question 103"
-question: "What's the lowest acess level needed to see Dependabot alerts in a repository within an organization?"
+question: "What's the lowest access level needed to see Dependabot alerts in a repository within an organization?"
 draft: false
 ---